jakobnissen/jakobnissen.github.io/posts/defense.md

 They all feel like they _emerge spontaneously from existing code_ independently of whether the language designer has thought about them.
 In that sense, they are the best kind of feature; instead of adding new things to worry about, they merely provide a vocabulary and tooling for dealing with already existing problems.

 Not all language features are like this.
 For example, Julia has four different ways of defining a function, and just as many variations on how a for loop looks.
 One can define a type to be a `struct`, `mutable struct`, `abstract type` and `primitive type` (all the former possibly parametric).
 Types can be placed in the type hierarchy as either concrete types, abstract types, union types or unionall types.
 The _representation_ of types (i.e. type of types) can be either `DataType`, `Union`, `UnionAll`, or `Bottom`.

-This complexity is not completely _redundant_ as such, but it sure is a mouthful to learn, and it's ot clear to me this design is the cleanest.
+This complexity is not completely _redundant_ as such, but it sure is a mouthful to learn, and it's to clear to me this design is the cleanest.
 Surely, it feels like, [this did not need to be so complicated](https://github.com/JuliaLang/julia/issues/29368).

 The worst kind of features are duplicated APIs, usually because an old, poorly designed API sticks around only to satisfy backwards compatibility and perhaps a small group of users refusing to stop using it.
 I don't have any love for this sort of complexity in a language, and people are right to eschew it.

 On an even more fundamental level, however, the detractors are right that even justified complexity in a language does impose a cost on users.
 I like Rust, but I can't write it for more than two hours without beginning to wish I wrote Julia instead, because of the compiler frustrating my attempts to just _write some goddamn code that works_.
 Even if a strict compiler only enforced the invariants you would otherwise manually enforce, compilers are obtuse, and extremely hard to persuade that no, this anti-pattern is actually appropriate in this situation.
 When a program's structure is freely controlled by humans, the humans can choose shortcuts and simple solutions: Rex the Dog could stay just two variables, and there really would be less boilerplate, even if there would also be some land mines.

 This post began with me recommending Python to a programming beginner, and not co-incidentally.
 Languages already require a large time investment to learn, and a language with _more stuff_ crammed into them, even well-designed stuff, requires an even larger investment.
 Large Python projects are infamous for ossifying by being crushed under their own un-manageable weight, but on the flip side, picking up Python requires relatively little.
 I certainly would not recommend Rust as anyone's first language.

 It's easy to empathize with the dilemma of managers responsible for a team of programmers in a green field project, who face the choice between spending months worth of salary onboarding new recruits who have to learn a hard language, half of who then leave, or instead picking an easier language they can get started on quickly.

 So, with disadvantages and advantages to the complexity of modern programming languages, what should one conclude?
 I'm afraid there can be no satisfying conclusion to this blog post.
 While I don't believe the answer is simply a matter of _opinion_, it's not exactly a matter of _fact_, either.
 The only resolution is for us as professionals to use our judgement.